MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 **JSON**

-In the first versions of MvvmCross the databinding framework used strings based on JSON to achieve databinding.
+In the first versions of MvvmCross the data binding framework used strings based on JSON to achieve data binding.

 This JSON version is now retired - it is no longer easily available in MvvmCross v3.
 If you come across any samples or documents which use JSON binding, then be aware that these samples are now **out of date**.

 **Swiss**

-The replacement for JSON databinding was called 'Swiss'.
+The replacement for JSON data binding was called 'Swiss'.
 It provides the same functionality as the JSON binding, but used a cleaner, less verbose syntax that is easier to use.

 For example: